FAQ’s

 • How often will we meet?

-I meet with clients once a week for 50-minute sessions.
-This consistency helps build trust and momentum in the work while creating space for you to land, reflect, and grow.
+I typically meet with clients once a week for 50-minute sessions.
+This consistency helps create deeper insight and meaningful change.